-Useful tips for budding Crossword Designers and prospective Entrants to my new 90×90 Crossword Competition designed to commemorate 90 years (shortly) since the very first Times crossword
+Useful tips for budding Crossword Designers and prospective Entrants to my renewed Crossword Competition updated today to a 45×45 grid and designed to commemorate 90 years (shortly) since the very first Times crossword

 – by David Akenhead author of The Times Computer Crossword